fedulovivan/mhz19-go/README.md

 No matter which channel was used to receive a message, or which certain device has emitted that message, we pack every message into unified strusture for future handling

-- Channel type - mqtt, telegram, sonoff, yeelight
+- Channel type - mqtt, telegram, dns-sd, yeelight
-- Device class - zigbee device, zigbee bridge, device-pinger, valve-manipulator, telegram-bot, sonoff device, yeelight device
+- Device class - zigbee device, zigbee bridge, device-pinger, valve-manipulator, telegram-bot, sonoff diy-plug device, yeelight device
 - Device id - unique device identified specific for the certain device class. e.g. zigbee ieee device address 0x00158d0004244bda
 - Payload - the message itself as a json. untyped, specific for the certain device and channel. e.g. zigbee wall switch message may look like `{"battery":100,"action":"single_left"}` or telegram-bot message as `{"Text":"/open-valves"}`
 - Timestamp - a time when message was received by the server, usefull when reading and visualizing historical data